 Pro Tip: If you’re expecting wet conditions, bring a Ziploc bag to carry your paper map in!

 If you plan to use your phone as one form of navigation, make sure it is fully charged.
 If you find your battery drains quickly, turn off the cellular data on apps that you don’t need while you’re hiking to make it last longer.
 Consider downloading an offline version of the trail map on apps like AllTrails or Avenza.

 A personal GPS or personal locator beacon are both worth a splurge for an added layer of safety. // Here’s the personal GPS device I have.

 I know what you’re thinking – “but I’m going to be hiking during the day, why do I need to bring a light with me?”
 In the unlikely, but possible, event that something goes wrong while you’re hiking you may find yourself on the trail after dark or even overnight.

 Your day hike packing list should include either a flashlight or headlamp, including a spare set of batteries.
-Personally, I prefer a headlamp so I can keep my hands free but either will work! // Here’s the headlamp I carry.
+Personally, I prefer a headlamp so I can keep my hands free but either will work! // Here’s the headlamp I carry at REI or Amazon.